MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/ExecutionSummaryPlugin.md

 # ExecutionSummaryPlugin

-Records activity of requests that pass through proxy and generate a summary report from that activity.
+Generates a summary report of the requests that pass through the proxy.

 ## Plugin instance definition